Where I Stand

 protecting Reproductive rights and Access to ABORTION

-I will keep working to remove barriers to care, by passing the Equality in Abortion Coverage Act, which will remove bans on health coverage of abortion for people on Medicaid and state plans, so everyone has access to the care they need.
+In 2023, I led the fight to pass the Equality in Abortion Coverage Act, which removed bans on health coverage of abortion for people on Medicaid and state plans, so everyone is able access to the reproductive services they need.

 ending gUN violence

 Gun violence is a public health crisis and even one firearm death in our community is too many.
 Gun suicide, accidental shootings, intimate partner violence…so many of us have been touched by gun violence, but we don’t have to live this way.
-I am proud of the progress we’ve made as a state: passing a “Red Flag” law, limiting magazine capacity, raising the age to 21 to buy a gun, banning ghost guns, and prohibiting public carry of loaded shotguns and rifles.
+I am proud of the progress we’ve made as a state: passing a “Red Flag” law, limiting magazine capacity, raising the age to 21 to buy a gun, banning ghost guns, strengthening our safe storage laws, and prohibiting public carry of loaded shotguns and rifles.
 All these steps together keep our communities safer.
-And I will keep fighting for an assault weapons ban and stronger safe storage laws.
+And I will keep fighting for an assault weapons ban, bringing us in line with out neighboring states.

 Addressing climate change